It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Some homes are sold before they appear on the sites, so get pally with a local estate agents to hear as soon as a place hits their books.

-The Mac Daddy of home search sites, Rightmove, is the best place to compare homes on the market.
-As well as a dizzying number of properties up for grabs, it plots listings on a Google map for ease.
+The Mac Daddy of home search websites, Rightmove, is the best place to compare homes on the market.
+As well as boasting a dizzying number of properties up for grabs, it plots listings on a Google map for ease.

 Zoopla also lets you match up sold prices with old property ads, including pics, asking prices, descriptions and floor plans.
 Go to Zoopla's sold prices section, search for an area and click on a property for historic listings.